Department of Population and Public Health Sciences

 Entrance Requirements

-Requirements for direct admission into the Public Health degree program are in alignment with the Department of Population and Public Health Sciences criteria, including: a high school GPA of 3.0 or higher, an ACT Math score minimum of 22 or 520 on the SAT, and an ACT English score minimum of 23 or 530 on the SAT.
+Requirements for direct admission into the BS in Public Health degree program are in alignment with the Department of Population and Public Health Sciences criteria, including: a high school GPA of 3.0 or higher, an ACT Math score minimum of 22 or 520 on the SAT, and an ACT English score minimum of 23 or 530 on the SAT.

-Declaring your Major
+Declaring Your Major

 Articulation (Transfer) Agreements

-Wright State has articulation agreements with a number of institutions.
+Wright State University has articulation agreements with a number of institutions.
 Articulation agreements will assure you a seamless transfer from one institution to another.
 To view current articulation agreements and determine which courses will transfer, visit the Articulation Agreements page or www.transfer.org.